intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/hpo.md

 ### Search Spaces

-Search spaces are value range specs that the search engine use for sampling hyperparameters.
+Search spaces are value range specifications that the search engine use for sampling hyperparameters.
 The available search spaces in Nano HPO is defined in `bigdl.nano.automl.hpo.space`.
 Refer to [Search Space API doc]() for more details.

 ### Tensorflow HPO